-I have walked past The Jugged Hare (on Chiswell Street on the way to Barbican) many times on my way to / from yoga and had always gazed in thinking that looks like a pub with a good atmosphere.
+I have walked past The Jugged Hare pub and restaurant in Barbican many times on my way to yoga thinking it had a great atmosphere.
 Well, big mistake not trying it out sooner!

-The Jugged Hare is a lively and welcoming pub for a few drinks but the exciting part is the large restaurant area which focuses on serving delicious seasonal game dishes with a twist.
-The menu helpfully describes which game are in season and the chefs update the menus in accordance with the season and add their own flair to the dishes to make them more interesting and quirky.
+The Jugged Hare is a lively and welcoming pub for a few drinks after work.
+However, the exciting part is the large restaurant area which focuses on serving delicious seasonal game dishes with a twist.
+The menu helpfully describes which game are in season and the chefs update the menus in accordance with the season.
+They add their own flair to the dishes to make them more interesting and quirky.

-Although the main menu has a number of game dishes, it also serves more traditional gastro pub dishes including steak and a few different fish dishes.
-They also have a ‘Play It Dirty‘ daily specials menu which has the quirkier dishes on – usually with lighter dishes in the summer and heavier dishes in the winter.
+Although the main menu has a number of game dishes, it also serves more traditional gastro pub dishes including steak and fish dishes.
+They also have a ‘Play It Dirty‘ daily specials menu which has the quirkier dishes on.
+These are usually lighter dishes in the summer and heavier dishes in the winter.

 To start we just had to try the Squirrel Croquettes with hazelnut sauce and, oh wow, were they good.
 Three huge croquettes bursting with filling and flavour and the hazelnut sauce accompaniment was spot on.
 These are big enough to share if you want to save room for your main and dessert and very reasonably priced at £7.50.

-We also had the Wild Boar and Venison Burger in a double patty but I must admit I do just prefer beef in a burger (so unadventurous!) and the Roast Brixham hake, parsley root, turnip, horseradish, crab chowder which was beautifully presented and really tasty.
+We also had the Wild Boar and Venison Burger in a double patty.
+Whilst good I do just prefer beef in a burger (so unadventurous!).
+The Roast Brixham hake, parsley root, turnip, horseradish, crab chowder which was beautifully presented and really tasty.
 Oh and do not forget the Pigs in Blankets Mac n Cheese!!

-Given my weakness for Sticky Toffee Pudding I just had to try it out and oh boy was I not disappointed – up there with my top 3 of all time – lathers of butterscotch sauce just made me so happy and it was so moist.
+Given my weakness for Sticky Toffee Pudding I just had to try it out.
+Oh boy was I not disappointed – up there with my top 3 of all time!
+With lathers of butterscotch sauce it just made me so happy and it was so moist.
 The Chocolate Mousse, camp coffee and walnut ice cream was also pretty spot on!

-There is an extensive wine list at The Jugged Hare with over 50 wines served by the class!
+There is an extensive wine list at The Jugged Hare with over 50 wines served by the glass.
 If you are a wine connoisseur they also have a large selection of fine wines.

 East London Girl: The Jugged Hare